ebc-conscia/dnac-ise-inventory-compliance/USECASE.md

-# Project name: DNAC and ISE Inventory Compliance Check
+# DNAC and ISE Inventory Compliance Check

-# Project summary:
+# Summary:
 Connects to a DNAC Instance and an ISE Deployment using API's, fetches and compares the NAD inventory of both, and shows the non-compliant entries, differences are only checked for hostname and cts id.
 DNAC inventory is treated as source of truth.

 # Background: